-FINANCIAL REPORT FOR THE FIRST QUARTER OF 2015.
+SEMI-ANNUAL FINANCIAL REPORT ALFA-PLAM AD VRANJE FOR THE YEAR 2015.

-Pursuant to Article 53 of the Capital Market Law (Official Gazette of the Republic of Serbia, No. 31/2011) and Article 5 of the Rulebook on the Content, Form and Manner of Publication of Annual, Semi-Annual and Quarterly Reports Submitted by Public Companies (Official Gazette of the Republic of Serbia No. 14/2012), Metal Industry ALFA-PLAM VRANJE A.D., Registration Number 07137923, publishes:
+Pursuant to Article 52 of the Capital Market Law (Official Gazette of the Republic of Serbia, No. 31/2011) and the Rulebook on the Content, Form and Manner of Publication of Annual, Semi-Annual and Quarterly Reports Submitted by Public Companies (Official Gazette of the Republic of Serbia No. 14/2012), Metal Industry ALFA-PLAM VRANJE A.D., Registration Number 07137923, publishes:

-FINANCIAL REPORT ALFA-PLAM FOR THE FIRST QUARTER OF 2015.
+SEMI-ANNUAL FINANCIAL REPORT ALFA-PLAM AD

+FOR THE 2015.YEAR